 Get details like annual revenue, employee count, business type and location before you ask for quotes.

-Always request quotes from at least three insurers.
+Always request quotes from at least three insurers to see how business insurance costs vary between them.

-Focus on exclusions and coverage limits.
+Focus on exclusions and coverage limits, not just affordable business insurance premiums.
 Some policies cover legal defense costs as well.

 Use the Kansas Insurance Department website to verify company and agent licenses.
 Check AM Best ratings and complaint records.

-Check if you can save through safety program participation, policy bundling or maintaining a clean claims history.
+Check if you can save through safety program participation, bundling different coverage types or maintaining a clean claims history.

 Ask for your certificate of insurance after purchasing coverage.